rnelsonchem/gcms_nnls/docs/USERGUIDE.md

 the second form of this as it makes using the [IPython notebook](http://ipython.org/notebook.html) much easier later.

-## Read data file
+## Read AIA data files

 First of all, you will need to `import` the "gcms.py" file to make the code accessible to the IPython environment.
 This file contains a class called `AIAFile` that reads and processes the GCMS files.
 AIAFile takes one argument, which is a string with the file name.
-This string must have the path information if the file is not in the same directory as "gcms.py".
+This string must have the path (i.e. folder) information if the file is not in the same directory as "gcms.py".
 Sample data files are contained in a folder called "data".

     In: import gcms